Learn new skills.

 Being an adviser is a very varied role.
 As an adviser you will:

-- Interview clients at drop-in sessions and appointments in the bureau, over the phone and at outreach sessions
+- Interview clients at appointments in person, over the phone and at outreach sessions

-- Give information from the CAB electronic information system and other sources
+- Give information from the Citizens Advice electronic information system and other sources

 - Give advice in explaining the choices and consequences the client faces